 Where can I find CBD oil?

-For starters, patients should find out if cannabis is medically and/or recreationally legal in their specific geographic location.
+For starters, consumers should find out if cannabis is medically and/or recreationally legal in their specific geographic location.
 Then, they should look up dispensaries in their area that sell quality CBD oil.
-If patients live in a state, country, or province where cannabis is medically legal and readily available, they should look for CBD products that are made from high-resin cannabis instead of low-resin industrial hemp.
-Industrial hemp is usually much lower in cannabinoid content as compared to the whole plant of CBD-rich cannabis, so patients should keep this in mind when purchasing CBD oil in the future.
+If consumers live in a state, country, or province where cannabis is medically legal and readily available, they should look for CBD products that are made from high-resin cannabis instead of low-resin industrial hemp.
+Industrial hemp is usually much lower in cannabinoid content as compared to the whole plant of CBD-rich cannabis, so consumers should keep this in mind when purchasing CBD oil in the future.

 If interested, be sure to read the following article on some of the most popular medical marijuana dispensaries in the United States: https://www.leafbuyer.com/blog/most-popular-medicinal-marijuana-dispensaries-in-the-usa/.